Docker Compose File Requirements

 Container Restart Policy

-If the container is part of the core services and this container should be live most of the time, we recommend to set up a policy to restart the container on failure.
-This way, Docker will try to restart the container if the application fails.
+If the container is part of the core services and this container should remain live most of the time, set up a policy to restart the container on failure.
+Docker will try to restart the container if the application fails.

 If the container depends on another container, it should query that container to see if it is available and wait for the required services to be running.
 Explicit depends_on